Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: The method of generalized costs for read-once threshold formulae

-Note that when $k=n-1$, there is a single zero in the input and the inequality holds with equality. \end{proof}

-We can apply the lemma repeatedly to reduce the task of estimating $P(k,n)$ to determining the value of $P(1,n)$.
-The later is accomplished in the next lemma. \begin{lemma} $P(1,n)=(n-1)/2$. \end{lemma} \begin{proof} Corollary~\ref{cor:monotone} determines the optimal decision tree for $P(1,n)$: it queries the variables one by one until a one is found.
-For any $\eta>0$,
+Using the above property of optimal algorithms, we can determine $P(1,n)$ and $P(n,n+1)$. \begin{lemma} For all $n>1$, $P(1,n)=(n-1)/2$. \end{lemma} \begin{proof} Theorem~\ref{thm:monotone} determines the optimal decision tree $Q$ for $P(1,n)$: it queries the variables one by one until a 1 is read.
+This is because, for $\eta=P(1,n)$, by the theorem $P_\eta(1,n-1)<0$; thus, stopping after a 0 is read is not optimal.
+For $\eta>0$,